nodejs/TSC/TSC-Charter.md

 for the enforcement of Code of Conduct issues.
-Any reports of Code of Conduct or policy violations on the part of TSC members that are not resolvable through that established policy will be referred to binding, independent third party arbitration with a Foundation appointed mediator All TSC members, upon acceptance of their nomination to the TSC body, voluntarily agree to abide by the decisions of the independent third party mediator.
+Any reports of Code of Conduct or policy violations on the part of TSC members that are not resolvable through that established policy will be referred to binding, independent third party arbitration with a Foundation appointed mediator.
+All TSC members, upon acceptance of their nomination to the TSC body, voluntarily agree to abide by the decisions of the independent third party mediator.